hunteke/temoa/docs/source/Documentation.rst

 :math:`{MAX}_{p \in P,t \in T}`

-The MaxCapacity parameter enables a modeler to ensure that a certain technology is constrained to an upper bound.
-The enforcing constraint ensures that the max total capacity (summed across vintages) of a technology class is under this maximum.
+The MaxCapacity parameter enables a modeler to ensure that a certain technology is constrained to an upper bound capacity.
+The constraint ensures that the max total capacity (summed across vintages) of a technology class is under this maximum.
 That is, all active vintages are constrained.
 This parameter is used only in the :ref:`maximum capacity constraint <MaxCapacity_Constraint>`.